-All staff should be aware that children can abuse other children (often referred to as childon-child abuse).
+All staff should be aware that children can abuse other children (often referred to as child-on-child abuse).
 And that it can happen both inside and outside of school and online.
 It is important that all staff recognise the indicators and signs of child-on-child abuse and know how to identify it and respond to reports.

 All staff should understand, that even if there no reports in school it does not mean it's not happening, it may be the case that it is just not being reported.
-As such, it is important if staff have any concerns regarding child-on-child abuse they should speak to the DSL (or deputy).
+As such, it is important if staff have any concerns regarding child-on-child abuse they should speak to the DSL (or deputy) and record these using the school safeguarding system.